dnotq/starterkit/README.md

 Visual Studio creates the `Debug` and `Release` directories inside the specified build directory.

-Windows also needs the `SDL2.dll` in the same directory as the executable, and the CMake script attempts to copy the correct (32-bit or 64-bit) `SDL2.dll` to the executable path.
+Generally the `SDL2.dll` or `libSDL2.so` library needs to be in the same directory as the executable, and CMake attempts to copy the correct (32-bit or 64-bit) `SDL2.dll` for Windows, `libSDL2.so` for *nix, to the executable path.
 If CMakes fails to copy the file, you will need to do so manually (see the SDL2 dependency `libs` directory).

-Program distribution should only require the executable itself and `SDL2.dll` for Windows; it is assumed that a *nix system will have the `SDL2.so` shared object installed with the system, i.e. via the package manager, but a specific SDL2.so can also be distributed with the binary.
+Program distribution should only require the executable itself and `SDL2.dll` for Windows and `libSDL2.so` for *nix.
+If it is expected that the target system will have SDL installed globally, then only the executable should be required.

 The default build will statically link core libs, so when compiling with MinGW, for example, the MinGW DLLs are *not* required to be distributed with the executable.

 ## Running